 Dusty Baker wins Baseball Digest lifetime achievement award

-NEW YORK (AP) — Dusty Baker has won the fourth Lifetime Achievement Award presented by Baseball Digest.
+NEW YORK (AP) — Sacramento-area native Dusty Baker has won the fourth Lifetime Achievement Award presented by Baseball Digest.

 The beloved Baker retired following the 2023 season after spending 56 years in the majors as a player, coach and manager.
 He was honored Thursday with an annual distinction that “recognizes a living individual whose career has been spent in or around Major League Baseball and who has made significant contributions to the game.”